Bundesliga: Union Berlin leave an unusually quiet Waldstadion with all three points | DW | 24.02.2020

 (Hübner og.
 79' - Andersson 49', Ndicka og.
 67')

-There have been a number of protests against Monday matches organized by the hard-core fans in the Bundesliga, and one of the more memorable came in Frankfurt just over two years ago, when at the start of the second half of a match against RB Leipzig they threw thousands of tennis balls onto the pitch, causing a delay of several minutes.
+There have been a number of protests against Monday matches organized by the hard-core fans in the Bundesliga.
+One of the more memorable came in Frankfurt just over two years ago, when thousands of tennis balls were thrown onto the pitch at the start of the second half against RB Leipzig, causing a delay of several minutes.

 Two years on, they took a completely different approach this Monday night, with the stand at the end where some of the hard-core supporters would usually sing and chant from start to finish remaining empty.
 There was nothing but a large banner in the middle with the word Montag (Monday) crossed out.
 You can't make your point much clearer than that.